joohoi/acme-dns/README.md

     7) Run acme-dns: `sudo systemctl start acme-dns.service`.

-5) If you did not install the systemd service, run acme-dns.
+5) If you did not install the systemd service, run `acme-dns`.
 Please note that acme-dns needs to open a privileged port (53, domain), so it needs to be run with elevated privileges.

 ### Using Docker